cjhillbrand/websocket-sandbox/README.md

 5. Click on the **JSON** Tab.
 This is where we can add in our custom permissions to our role.
 6. Paste the policy (role.json) in each respective functions folder to the editor.
 7. Replace the \<ARN> with the ARN for the designated resource.
+8. For the name put, **Custom-Inline-Policy** (since these are inline policies and only in the scope of each respective role there will not be any *naming* overlap)

 ## Task 3: Creating the WebSocket on API Gateway

 ### Step 1: Create WebSocket
-1. Navigate to the API Gateway page here.
+1. Navigate to the API Gateway console [here](https://console.aws.amazon.com/apigateway/home).
 2. Depending on the state of your account you can find a **Create API** or **Get Started** Button.
 Click on the one that you see and you are going to be take a create API page.
     1. Press the **WebSocket** radio button for **Choose the Protocol**.
     2. For **API name** put, **chatroom-websocket**
-    3. For **Route Selection Expression** enter the defualt `$request.body.message` *Note: If you want to learn more about routes and what they do click on the **Learn More** button next to the input box*
+    3. For **Route Selection Expression** enter `$request.body.action` *Note: If you want to learn more about routes and what they do click on the **Learn More** button next to the input box*
     4. For Description enter, **WebSocket for a Chatroom web page**.
     5. Click **Create API**

 ### Step 2: Creating a role for API Gateway
-1. Go to the IAM dashboard here.
+1. Go to the IAM dashboard [here](https://console.aws.amazon.com/iam/home).
 2. Click on **Roles**
 3. Click on **Create Role**
 4. Choose **API Gateway** as the resource and then scroll to the bottom and press next.
 5. Click on **Next: Tags** and then **Next: Review**
 6. For role name enter, **WebSocketAPIRole**, then click **Create**
+7. Confirm the Role was made by clicking on it.
+8. Now we need to add an line policy so our WebSocket can invoke lambda functions
+    1. Go to the repository and find the directory websocket-sandbox/resources/APIGateway
+    2. Copy the file **role.json**
+    3. Go back to the **IAM** webpage
+    4. Click on **+ Add inline policy**
+    5. Click **JSON** and then paste into the editor.
+    6. Click **review changes**
+    7. For the name put **Custom-Inline-Policy** and then press **Save changes**
-7. Copy the **Role ARN** or keep this info handy.
+8. Copy the **Role ARN** or keep this info handy.
 We will be using it very shortly.

 ### Step 3: Add a Messaging Route
+1. Head back to the Dashboard of your WebSocket
 1. If you are not already, navigate to the **routes** page.
 2. In the box **New Route Key** enter, **dispatch**, and click the checkmark to the right of the box.